 This is the romance of almosts.
 The romance of timing.
 The romance of being deeply seen and then still somehow messing it up because you’re a person with a brain and a heart and neither of them got the memo to cooperate.

-Perfect if you enjoy:
+Perfect gift if you enjoy:

 - quiet intensity